 These communities can also be found in private Facebook or Slack groups.
 There are any number of different distribution networks to be found just about anywhere; you just have to know where to look.

-Think On-Page AND Off-Page SEO Not On-Page vs. Off-Page SEO
+Value both On-Page AND Off-Page SEO

 With a strategy that combines both on-page and off-page SEO, you’re giving your website the best chance it has to rank in the SERP.
 With on-page SEO, you build a site that’s tailored to specific keywords; with off-page SEO, you make sure people are aware of the content you’re creating.